EphyraSoftware/checked/README.md

 ## Getting started

-If you're a user, there is a [user Guide](./docs/user-guide.md) to get you started.
+If you're a user, there is a [User Guide](./docs/user-guide.md) to get you started.

-If you're a publisher, there is a [publisher Guide](./docs/publisher-guide.md) with some suggestions about how to make use of checked.
+If you're a publisher, there is a [Publisher Guide](./docs/publisher-guide.md) with some suggestions about how to make use of checked.

 ### Setup issues